Heat some water to approximate 150 degrees F. Water can easily be heated on a stove top or in a microwave oven.

 - Small pellets of InstaMorph could be a choking hazard.
 Please supervise small children when using InstaMorph.

-- InstaMorph can stick to different materials.
+- InstaMorph can stick to different materials when it’s hot.
 Sometimes you want this, sometimes you don’t.
-InstaMorph, when moldable, can stick to different types of materials, including but not limited to: metal, plastic, fabrics acrylics (like fake fingernails or plexiglass), or styrofoam.
-This could be a good thing, but it all depends on the project or the mistake.
+It can stick to the following including but not limited to: metal, other plastic, vinyls, fabrics, acrylics (like fake fingernails or plexiglass), and styrofoam.

-- InstaMorph has not been certified “safe for internal use” or “food safe”.
+- Although its non-toxic, InstaMorph has not yet been certified “safe for internal use” or “food contact safe”.